Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Entanglement of Neutrino States and Corresponding Geometric Phases

-when $|\nu_{e1}\rangle$ and $|\nu_{e2}\rangle$ (and $|\nu_{\mu1}\rangle$ and $|\nu_{\mu2}\rangle$) in Eq. (\ref{ent}a) are two points on the Poincare sphere and so on for others equations.
-The angle $\alpha$ determines the degree of entanglement.
-As is the case in the Poincare sphere of a single spin-1/2 particle, above equation suggests that $\alpha$ and $\beta$ parameterize a two-sphere called Schmidt sphere.
+when $|\nu_{e1}\rangle$ and $|\nu_{e2}\rangle$ (and $|\nu_{\mu1}\rangle$ and $|\nu_{\mu2}\rangle$) in Equation~(\ref{ent}a) are two points on the Poincar\'e sphere and so on for others equations.
+The~angle $\alpha$ determines the degree of entanglement.
+As~is the case in the Poincar\'e sphere of a single spin$-$1/2 particle, the above~equation suggests that $\alpha$ and $\beta$ parameterize a two-sphere called Schmidt~sphere.

+{{Note that various quantum correlations of the system of basic one-flavor and two-flavor neutrino and antineutrino states in the presence of gravitational field and hence gravitational Zeeman splitting, as~described in Section \ref{solution}, were already explored by one of the present authors}~\cite{khushbooBM}. {Flavor entropy has been used therein to probe the entanglement in the system, which gets suppressed with the increase of gravitational field.} }